CODevOp/Powershell.Helper.Extension/README.md

 4/2/2016: v1.4 - Changed the function Build-Path to Add-Path to prevent unapproved verb warning.
 Pester was updated to test for both Add-Path and Build-Path alias.
 Updated Tags, LicenseURI and ProjectURI.

 4/12/2016: v1.5 - Added the function Limit-Job allowing scripters to create multiple jobs or commands and control how many run at once.

+4/17/2016: v1.6 - Added pester test for format-OrderedList.
+Fix bug where Format-OrderList would be empty if a propery was not specified.